 - Sign yourself up for coaching or online training courses if you feel like you require so, however, there is no compulsion for this.
 Many candidates find it easier to learn by themselves too.
 But for some people, they find it better if they sign up for coaching as it gives them an extra external motivation to keep moving forward.

-- Take adequate breaks as an when required like enjoy your Sundays and don’t absolutely isolate yourself from the outside world.
+- Take adequate breaks when required like enjoy your Sundays and don’t absolutely isolate yourself from the outside world.

-- Revise topics multiple times to really cement it in.
+- Revise topics multiple times to really cement it in during your one-year study plan.

 - Record and maintain notes for important Current Affairs and News that happened throughout the past year so that you do not forget important events.